 Note: Before you can use the certificate wizard, you must download the JavaTM Web Start.

 Starting the Certificate Wizard

 Note: Initial startup may require several minutes, depending on the speed of your connection.
-You must have downloaded and installed the JavaTM Web Start before starting the certificate wizard.
+You must download and install JavaTM Web Start before starting the certificate wizard.

 To start the Certificate Wizard: